Phase Transitions in Collective Damage of Civil Structures under Natural Hazards: Ising model interpretation for phase transitions

 A key distinction from the classical Ising-type models lies in its $Z_2$ symmetry.
 The conventional Ising system is symmetric under spin inversion when the external field is zero, whereas civil structures are inherently biased toward the safe state in the absence of hazard excitation.
 The inherent safety margin of engineered structures acts as an effective inertia opposing hazard excitation, shifting the zero-field condition to the point where this inertia balances the excitation~\cite{oh_longrange_2024}.

-Temperature is a key control parameter in the RFIM, and an analogous concept arises in regional hazard impact simulations.
-In the Ising model, temperature induces thermal fluctuations; spins may flip randomly even under fixed disorder~\cite{ma_modern_2019, goldenfeld_lectures_2018}.
-By contrast, regional simulations map a given realization of structural capacity and hazard demand deterministically to a binary outcome: damaged if demand exceeds capacity, undamaged otherwise.
+Temperature is a key control parameter in the RFIM and has an analog in regional hazard-impact simulations.
+In the Ising model, temperature induces thermal fluctuations, allowing spins to flip randomly even under fixed disorder~\cite{ma_modern_2019, goldenfeld_lectures_2018}.
+By contrast, regional simulations deterministically map a given realization of structural capacity and hazard demand to a binary outcome: damaged if demand exceeds capacity, and undamaged otherwise.
 Each realization therefore corresponds to a zero-temperature limit.
-Introducing a non-zero temperature recasts this deterministic damage-assignment rule as a stochastic limit state, where temperature serves as a proxy for epistemic uncertainty (or the lack of confidence) in the hazard--structure model.
-Extended Data Figs.~\ref{ext_fig:heatmap_temp} and~\ref{ext_fig:phase_diagram_temperature} summarize the resulting non-zero-temperature simulations (see Supplementary Method~\hyperref[sup_method:2]{2} for implementation).
+The randomness in regional simulations that arises from uncertainty in the engineering capacity and demand models is represented as disorder in the local random field rather than as thermal fluctuations.
+Introducing a nonzero temperature allows us to recast the deterministic damage-assignment rule as a stochastic limit-state model that probabilistically classifies damage, expressed as $1 /(1+\exp({(\mathrm{Capacity} - \mathrm{Demand})}/T))$.
+In this formulation, the temperature-like hyperparameter $T$ serves as a phenomenological proxy for residual, unstructured uncertainty not already encoded in the engineering risk models, such as unquantified epistemic uncertainty or a general lack of confidence in the simulation models.
+This temperature-like parameter is not calibrated to a specific city or dataset.
+The results from nonzero-temperature simulations are summarized in Extended Data Figs.~\ref{ext_fig:heatmap_temp} and~\ref{ext_fig:phase_diagram_temperature} as a complementary sensitivity analysis to examine how the parameter smooths collective behavior and how its effects interact with structural diversity; see Supplementary Note~\ref{sup_note:temp} for further discussion and Supplementary Method~\ref{sup_method:2} for implementation details.